-You'll generally find there are four types of milk available for different stages of your baby’s development.
+You'll generally find there are three types of formula milk available that meet the nutritional requirements of healthy babies.
 These are:

 - First infant milk 1 - suitable for use from birth onwards.
 It is the only safe alternative to breastmilk for babies under 6 months

 - Follow on milk 2 - for use from 6 months, as part of a mixed weaning diet

 - Growing up milk 3 - from 12+ months onwards, as part of a mixed diet

 Healthy Start vouchers

-‘Healthy Start' vouchers can be used to buy infant milks (those that say they are suitable from birth), but not follow on milk or growing up milk.
+‘Healthy Start' vouchers can be used to buy cows’ milk based infant milks (those that say they are suitable from birth), but not follow on milk or growing up milk.

 Are there any special milks I can use for my baby?